 When you come out of the Hankyu station, there’s a kind of small plaza with the road over to the left, trees and a bus stop over to the right.
 Over near the bus stop you can find Kyoto Isshu trail Nishiyama board number 24:

 It’s the wooden post with the little square white map on top.
 These boards are placed at regular intervals along the entire Isshu trail, and while the maps aren’t very accurate the boards are a useful navigational aid.
 For this hike, it would also be a good idea to get hold of a copy of the Kyoto Isshu Trail Nishiyama Course map, which also has the Mt Atago trail marked on it (available at the Maruzen bookstore in central Kyoto, see here), and you can read in detail about the Isshu trail here.
 Once you’ve picked up the scent of the trail, make sure you’re heading north and not south and it will take you over the bridge through Arashiyama and up the Kiyotaki-gawa river to Kiyotaki village.
 You can be sure you’re heading the right way by following the boards in descending order i.e. the board outside Hankyu station is number 24, so check the map and aim for board 23 next.
 Your first goal (before Atago itself) is board number 1 in Kiyotaki village.
-It takes around two hours to walk from Hankyu Arashiyama station to Kiyotaki.
+It takes around two hours to walk from Hankyu Arashiyama station to Kiyotaki; the first part of the route passes through Arashiyama, then you follow a road to climb up through the forest and over a ridge before descending to the river down a series of switchback turns, and then finally turning right at the river you follow it along to Kiyotaki.
 And if all that sounds like too much trouble to work out, just jump on the bus! (or, again, for an interesting alternative start from Hozukyo Station and walk up to Kiyotaki along the river, which takes about an hour)

-Once you’re in Kiyotaki, the mountain trail is easy to find as it’s marked by a red torii gate and a warning sign which says you need 5 hours to hike up & down.
+Once you reach Kiyotaki cross the bridge to walk through the village, and the mountain trail is easy to find as it’s marked by a red torii gate and a warning sign which says you need 5 hours to hike up & down.

 This is pretty conservative – I only took half that (despite the longer descent via Tsukinowadera), though to be fair I was walking at a very brisk pace because I’d started quite late in the day and I didn’t want to run out of light!